hikashi/multi-robot-rrt-exploration-melodic/readme.md

     # rosrun map_server map_saver -f mymap

+## How to speed up Gazebo
+- Try to download the [online models](https://github.com/osrf/gazebo_models) and put inside ".gazebo/models/" folder
+- Try not run a lot process in the background (simulation is cpu intensive)
+- RVIZ might take up some of the computing power, can try to drop some topic if needed.

 ## known issues
 1. the map merging will shift a lot if the slam drifting too severe.